semaki2000/PyTeRor/README.md

 -> pytest requires all parameters to either be in parametrize, or be a fixture.

 TODO:
+0. Nicad sees None as a name, not a literal.

 1. Currently we refactor into the 'first occurence' (whatever nicad gives us first.).
 Can cause problem with undefined variables

 2. when -m/--mark flag is used, add custom mark to pytest.ini file.
 (How to find pytest.ini file?)
 Only do this if we want to keep -m